396579

 Dillard's Free Cash Flow Margin

-Over the last eight quarters, Dillard's has shown terrific cash profitability, enabling it to stay ahead of the competition by investing organically, acquiring other businesses, paying down debt, or returning capital to shareholders via share buybacks or dividends while maintaining a robust cash balance.
-The company's free cash flow margin has been among the best in consumer retail, averaging 11.4%.
-However, its margin has averaged year-on-year declines of 3.8 percentage points.
-Although we'd rather see free cash flow conversion increase, short-term fluctuations like this aren't a big deal.
+Over the last eight quarters, Dillard's has shown terrific cash profitability, enabling it to reinvest, return capital to investors, and stay ahead of the competition while maintaining a robust cash balance.
+The company's free cash flow margin has been among the best in consumer retail, averaging 10.5%.
+Furthermore, its margin has been flat, showing that the company's cash flows are relatively stable.

 Return on Invested Capital (ROIC)